freedomlesiagho/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to delete all files starting with ~ in the current working directory
+Script to create multiple directory in a parent directory